P-Nelly/roadmap-expense-tracker/README.md

 - Thanks to the Python community for the excellent libraries
 - Inspired by the need for a simple, efficient expense tracking solution
-- Built as part of a learning roadmap project
+- Built as part of a learning roadmap project: https://roadmap.sh/projects/expense-tracker

 ---